ordorub/ios/README.md

 If I go from the news page to the about page and back several times, an error appears that I cannot debug.
 After it, GET requests stop working.

 If you comment out GET requests, there is no error.
-If you remove ngx-scanner-crsode, then there is no error either.
+If you remove ngx-scanner-qrcode, then there is no error either.

 Can you tell me where I should look to fix this?